Football AFC West

 The original division was created in 1960 and was part of the American Football League.
 The Dallas Texans were one of the original four teams along with the Broncos, Raiders, and Chargers.

-Denver, Oakland, and Los Angeles are tied for most division titles with 15, but the Broncos have had the most postseason success out of the bunch, with eight AFC conference championships in comparison to five for the Raiders, two for the chiefs, and one for the Chargers.
+Denver, Las Vegas, and Los Angeles are tied for most division titles with 15, but the Broncos have had the most postseason success out of the bunch, with eight AFC conference championships in comparison to five for the Raiders, two for the chiefs, and one for the Chargers.

 Seven Super Bowl titles have been won by franchises in this division.
 The Broncos and Raiders have three while the Chiefs have one ring.
 The Chiefs, Chargers, and Raiders each won an AFL championship while in the AFC West, however the Chiefs were still the Dallas Texans and the Chargers were located in San Diego during their playoff runs.